-Cash flow interest rate risk 100 basis points decine in rates 100 basis points increase in rates Less than 3 months 6 months 12 months 272 (272) 272 (272) 272 (272) 272 (272) 273 (272) 274 (272) 275 276 277 (272) 278 279 (272) 270 272 (272) 273
+Cash flow interest rate risk

+Time Band 100 basis points decline in rates 100 basis points increase in rates

+Less than 3 months 6 months 272 - (272) -

+12 months

+272 (272)

 The table above sets out the impact on net interest income of a 100 basis points parallel fall or rise in all yields.
-A parallel increase in yields by 100 basis points would lead to an increase in net interest income while a parallel fall in yields by 100 basis points would lead to a decline in net interest income.
+A parallel increase in yields by 100 basis points would lead to a necessary in the terest income while a parallel fall in yields by 100 basis points would lead to a decline in net interest income.
 The interest rate sensitivities are based on simplified scenarios and assumptions, including that all positions will be retained and rolled over upon maturity.
 The figures represent the effect of movements in net interest income based on the 100 basis point shift in interest rate and subject to the current interest rate exposures.
 However, the effect has not taken into account the possible risk management measures undertaken by the Bank to mitigate interest rate risk.
 In practice, the Assets and Liability Committee, ALCO seeks proactively to change the interest rate risk profile to minimize losses and optimise net revenues.
-The projections also assume that interest rates on various maturities will move within similar ranges, and therefore do not reflect any potential effect on net interest income in the event that some interest rates may change and others remain unchanged.
+The projections also assume that interest rates rate on various maturities will move within similar ranges, and therefore do not reflect any potential effect on net interest income in the event that some interest rates may change and others remain unchanged.